laalaguer/docker-tutorial/class1/README.md

 # Run container as a Interactive Mode
 ```
-# Use -i to be interactive mode, use -t to attach a tty console to the container
+# Use -i to be interactive mode.
+# Use -t to attach a tty console to the container
 # We run the first command in container as sh.
-root@JapanBackup:~# docker run -i -t alpine sh
+root@my-computer:~# docker run -i -t alpine sh
 / # ps
 PID   USER     TIME   COMMAND
     1 root       0:00 sh